peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void AddTagHandler​(com.upokecenter.numbers.EInteger bigintTag,
              ICBORTag handler)`<br>
  Registers an object that validates CBOR objects with new tags.
-* `static void AddTagHandler​(BigInteger bigintTag,
-             ICBORTag handler)`<br>
- Deprecated.
-Use the EInteger version of this method.
- Use the EInteger version of this method.
-* `BigInteger AsBigInteger()`<br>
- Deprecated.
-Use the AsEInteger method instead.
- Use the AsEInteger method instead.
 * `boolean AsBoolean()`<br>
  Returns false if this object is False, Null, or Undefined; otherwise, true.
 * `byte AsByte()`<br>